The Slope Heuristics in Heteroscedastic Regression: Abstract

 \section{Abstract}

-We consider the estimation of a regression function with random design and heteroscedastic noise in a non-parametric setting.
+We consider the estimation of a regression function with random design and heteroscedastic noise in a nonparametric setting.
 More precisely, we address the problem of characterizing the optimal penalty when the regression function is estimated by using a penalized least-squares model selection method.
 In this context, we show the existence of a minimal penalty, defined to be the maximum level of penalization under which the model selection procedure totally misbehaves.
-Moreover, the optimal penalty is shown to be twice the minimal one and to satisfy a nonasymptotic pathwise oracle inequality with leading constant almost one.
-When the shape of the optimal penalty is known, this allows to apply the so-called slope heuristics initially proposed by Birg\'{e} and Massart \cite{BirMas:07}, which further provides with a data-driven calibration of penalty procedure.
-Finally, the use of the results obtained by the author in \cite{Saum:10a}, considering the least-squares estimation of a regression function on a fixed finite-dimensional linear model, allows us to go beyond the case of histogram models, which is already treated by Arlot and Massart in \cite {ArlotMassart:09}.
+The optimal penalty is shown to be twice the minimal one and to satisfy a non-asymptotic pathwise oracle inequality with leading constant almost one.
+Finally, the ideal penalty being unknown in general, we propose a hold-out penalization procedure and show that the latter is asymptotically optimal.